 Enjoying a beautiful outdoor space is one of the highlights of warm weather.
-If you have a garden, patio or terrace filled with plants and flowers you are already in great shape to throw a chic garden soireé.
-Once you have the essentials for outdoor entertaining (i.e. a beautiful outdoor table, seating and a canopy) the finishing touches are the icing on the cake and where you are able to show personal style and flare.
+If you have a yard, patio, or terrace filled with plants and flowers, you're already in great shape to throw a chic garden party.
+Then, it's just about formulating the guest list and ironing out the details where you can incorporate your personal style.
+Pick out your best wide-brimmed hat and sundress, and follow these steps to create a memorable garden party.

 Plan the Menu